raspberrypilearning/getting-started-with-guis/worksheet.md

     The first argument tells the PushButton that the app is its boss.
 Then we use two keyword arguments - `command` tells the button which function to call when it is pressed, and `text` is the text which will be displayed on the button.

 1. Save the file and press F5 to run it.
 Type your name into the text box and then press the button.
-You should see your name displayed in the text widget.
+You should see your name displayed in large text at the top.

     ![Display my name](images/display-my-name.png)